Signed in as:

 filler@godaddy.com

-In 2014 the Washington group did more organizing.
-They invited the new NaCCRA president, Dan Seeger, and Prof. Katherine Pearson of Penn State Law school, the leading expert on CCRC residents’ rights, to come and speak to residents of Washington CCRCs.
+The idea for WACCRA began in 2014 when a group of residents from a few CCRCs recognized the need for a formal way to organize the roughly 8,000 CCRC residents in the state of Washington.
+This group was concerned about rights and consumer protections for residents of CCRCs.
+They invited the new NaCCRA (National Continuing Care Residents’ Association) president, Dan Seeger, and the leading expert on CCRC residents’ rights, Professor Katherine Pearson of Penn State Law School, to come and speak to residents of Washington CCRCs.
 Both speakers talked about the rights and responsibilities of CCRC residents and the need for laws to protect resident’s financial exposure.
 Their explanation of the risks that residents face, and of what other states are doing, spurred the Washingtonians to create a state organization with strong encouragement from NaCCRA.

 If you aren’t a member of WACCRA, consider joining now